Pros and cons

 You understand and investigate what a user wants and feels.

-Travel allowance and a pension plan.
+- Travel allowance and a retirement plan.

-An international working environment.
+- An international working environment.
 With colleagues from places like Belgium, Spain, Australia, Mexico, and Italy.

 - Room for new initiatives and ideas.
 We’re always open to those.
 Doesn’t matter if you’ve worked with us for a week, a month, or a year.

 - A horizontal organisation in the broadest sense.
 You could just go and have a beer with the boss.

 - A picture-perfect office at a great location.
 You could crawl to work from Rotterdam Central Station.
 Though we recommend just walking for 2 minutes.

 - Extraordinarily good work environment, including freshly made snacks, monthly drinks, lendary Coolblue parties, awesome team activities, and an informal, playful department.